-You must be wondering what it means and why the platform does not disclose the names of these other Facebook story viewer, as you must see who views your Facebook story who are not friends.
+You must be wondering what it means and why the platform does not disclose the names of these other Facebook story viewers, as you must want to see who views your Facebook story who are not friends.

-In this post, we will discuss what “Other Viewers” means and how to see other viewer’s on Facebook stories.
+In this post, we will discuss what “Other Viewers” means and how to see others in Facebook story.

 For example, if the message displays “11 other people viewed this story”, it means that 11 people that you’re not friends with on Facebook have viewed your story.
 These other viewers can be your followers or some random people on Facebook.

 This will only show when you’ve changed your story’s privacy setting to public.
 If anyone other than your Facebook friend views your story, they will be counted as other viewers.

 It’s important to note that by default, your story’s privacy setting will be set to “Friends” only.
 That means only your friends can view your story.

 But if you change it to “Public”, it will make your story visible to everyone on Facebook and Messenger.

 If you don’t want other people to view your story, you must change your privacy settings before posting a story.
 You can find the Privacy option right at the bottom of the screen on the story page.

 From there, you can change your privacy settings to “friends” or “friends and connections”.